Wheathampstead railway station

 The station opened with the rest of the Hatfield section of the line on 1 September 1860.
 Although a small goods yard and cattle dock were built, the close proximity of the road and housing meant that it remained a single platform only, with no passing loop unlike the stations at Harpenden East and Ayot.
-The station closed to passengers in 1965 with the track lifted a short time afterwards.
+The station closed to passengers in 1965, with the track lifted a short time afterwards.

 Local volunteers, with financial support from the Parish Council, local businesses and local residents, have restored the platform.
-A short length of railway line has been laid, together with a restored wagon, a platform shelter, information boards and a picnic table.
+A short length of railway line has been laid, together with a restored wagon, a platform shelter, information boards and a picnic table, along with a statue of George Bernard Shaw, who lived at nearby Shaw's Corner at Ayot St Lawrence between 1906 and 1950 and was known to have been a regular user of the station.
 The site is included in the Wheathampstead Village Centre Heritage Trail.